 “Consistency and persistence is key to success in this business."

-I had a few questions to ask Robin Muir, senior principal on the Technology team and he had some great advice for people starting out in the recruitment industry.
+I had a few questions to ask Robin Muir, partner and associate director on the Technology team, and he had some great advice for people starting out in the recruitment industry.

 1. How did you get into recruitment?